sigfox/build-content/classes.md

 There are best practices to follow when building a device, that will ensure maximal emission power:

 * Plan for U0 at the very start of your project.
 That means integrating the complete RF design (including antenna and mechanical designs) early on, to maximize your chances to be U0 without having to deeply rework your plan later on.
 * Start with a powerful radio base.
 For instance, choose a very good module/transceiver, so that weakening elements cannot bring the device's EIRP lower than 12 dBm.
 This means choosing a module/transceiver according to your target RCs.
+For instance, in RC1, use a module/transceiver that can broadcast at least at 19 to 20 dBm.
 * Choose your antenna carefully.
 Better yet: hire an antenna specialist.
 You can find some on Sigfox Partner Network: https://partners.sigfox.com/companies/antenna-designer
 * Never use a metal casing for the radio part!
 Prefer a plastic casing.
 Note that you can choose to have part of your device in a metal casing, provided that the device will be placed on a metal support (antenna, etc.).
 * Leave room within the device, to favor a bigger antenna.
 This might mean a slightly bigger casing.